edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

 ### Redis Pub/Sub (default)

 All EdgeX services are capable of using the Redis Pub/Sub without any changes to configuration.
-The released compose files and snaps use Redis Pub/Sub.
+The released compose files use Redis Pub/Sub.

 ### MQTT 3.1